Artist Statement

 Nehemiah 9:6, Tanakh, JPS, 1985

 For me, developing artistic ability has meant learning to see and relate to art differently.
-As I begin to learn something new, I attend to different things, I find that I enjoy different art, and I uncover new aspects of myself and the world.
-Experiments in making brushes, pigments, papers, and equipment forever changes what I look at when I encounter these things.
-I like to enjoy the art I make, but even when I don’t, I feel like I’m becoming part of the world in a new way, the physical, natural world, but also the spiritual, aesthetic, and emotional world.
+Learning something new makes me attend to different things.
+I find that I enjoy different art, and I uncover new aspects of myself and of the world.
+Experiments in making art materials and tools changes what I look at when I encounter these things.
+Painting trees and waters changes what I notice about them when I see them again.
+Even when something isn’t successful, I feel like I’m becoming part of the world in a new way, the physical, natural world, but also the spiritual, aesthetic, and emotional world.

 I recognize the privilege of working in unceded Salish territories in Kelowna, Chilliwack, and Vancouver, to which Indigenous Peoples hold unextinguished rights and title.
 In trying to portray the beauty of nature, I feel the tension between the transcendental significance of land beyond the human on the one hand, and the risk of encouraging a view of nature as blank and colonizable on the other.
-I try to balance a reassuring beauty of well-known places with critical political and primordial undertones that frame the beautiful as a connection between what we appreciate aesthetically and what we prefer to be willfully ignorant of.
-I like to convey a feeling of nature looking at us but not being recognized.
-The folk-art aspect of my work plays into this tension.
-Sources I have found helpful for my own reflection are Marker, 2006; Spence, 1996; Furniss, 1997; Rotz, 2017; and Donald, 2009, which can be found below.
+I try to balance a reassuring beauty of well-known places with critical and primordial undertones that frame the beautiful as a connection between what we appreciate aesthetically and what we prefer to be willfully ignorant of.
+I like to convey a feeling of nature looking at us but of it not being recognized by us. (e.g., cf., Marker, 2006; Spence, 1996; Furniss, 1997; Rotz, 2017; and Donald, 2009).

 Influences